yuqiii-wang/KnowledgeNotes/math/algebra/optimization/approaches/iterative_gradients/runge_kutta.md

-# Runge–Kutta
+# Runge-Kutta

-Runge–Kutta method can be used for nonlinear equation approximation and curve fitting.
+Runge-Kutta method can be used for nonlinear equation approximation and curve fitting.

 The approximation is computed by
 $$